*This post contains affiliate links.*

 She loved using the flowers as a paint brush.
 The only problem was the stems kept falling off.

 Little Miss.
 Creative though ended up making the stems a thin paintbrush and the flowers a big paintbrush.
 We spent a lot of time exploring the types of lines each “paintbrush” made.

 The end product turned out really neat looking.
 I highly recommend adding purple and yellow together for future painting activities.
 The colors compliment each other well.

-Sicily spent time honing her creativity, imagination, color recognition, science inquiry, fine motor, and sensory processing skills during this activity.
+Sicily spent time honing her creativity, imagination, color recognition, science inquiry, fine motor, and sensory processing skills during this painting with flowers activity.